Saturday, 19 December 2020

 One strategy could be to argue that, because they’re independent sources, the elements where they do agree ought to be the bits where they’re most likely to be historical.
 There are major problems, though.

-For one thing, no trace of either Nativity story shows up in Paul or in Mark, as I mentioned earlier.
+For one thing, no trace of either Nativity story shows up in earlier sources about Jesus, as I mentioned earlier, that is to say in Paul or in Mark.
 There’s no reason to think any of it represents early traditions or beliefs about Jesus’ birth.

 In addition, there are questions over the text of Luke.
 It has sometimes been suspected that Luke’s Nativity story is an interpolation, written decades after the rest of the gospel.
 That theory would explain why Luke’s Nativity has almost nothing in common with Matthew’s.
 It would explain why Luke 3 feels very introduction-ish: it opens with an elaborate introduction pinpointing in time the beginning of Jesus’ ministry, and the genealogy of Jesus doesn’t appear until chapter 3.